hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `storage_policy_id` - (Optional) The UUID of the storage policy to assign to VM home directory.

+* `keepers` - (Optional) Arbitrary map of values that, when changed, will trigger recreation of the virtual machine.

 ### CPU and memory options

 The following options control CPU and memory settings on the virtual machine: